Adopted by the Community Church in the 1950’s, the following Statement describes our continuing commitment to grow our faith.

 Through Study and Reflection

-Every Sunday at 9 a.m., our pastor Pam Shortridge leads an informal discussion class to dig deeper into the Scripture texts that will be read during the worship service.
+During Advent and other periods during the year, our pastor Rev. Stephen Hinerman leads an informal discussion class to dig deeper into the Scripture texts that will be read during the worship service.
 Often what we discover together is far removed from what we learned long ago in Sunday school or read in a magazine.
 The class is designed for those who are curious about the Bible, but have no time or inclination to read it on their own.
 You are welcome to drop in on Sunday mornings.
+When the next series of Bible Study classes is scheduled, you’ll find the information on our home page.
 There is never any homework, and no advance preparation is ever necessary.

 Study groups, lecture series, retreats, and/or workshops are offered every year.
 The topics have varied widely from workshops on poetry writing and banner-making to community forums on stem cell research and capital punishment.
 To learn about upcoming programs, see the home page for a link to upcoming News & Events and our newsletter “Of Good Report.”